user4815162342/just-test-it/readme.md

 function.
 That function will pass all of its arguments into your callback, and then call 'asyncEnd' when it returns.

+* `test.promise(timeout?,promise)`: If you are using promises for your async calls, the split between success and failure, and the try...catch blocks usually in the implementation means `async` isn't going to cut it for you.
+Instead, pass the promise (in this case, any object with a 'then' method) to this method, and it will end the async test on success, and report the error on failure.

 * `test.intercept(error?)`: If a value is passed to this function, it will immediately throw it.
 If not, it will simply return.
 This is just a useful little sugar for handling those callback errors, without having to write a conditional.
 The fact that it throws the error allows you to get a stack trace, for reporting where you found the error.

+* `test.fail(error)`: There are times when you need to fail a test, and throwing an error is not going to do it.
+For example, if your callback which tests for errors is wrapped inside a try..catch block by a third-party library.
+Call this function to stop the testing.